abnew123/Snake/README.md

 	* New game: time game- score and upgrade based on time
 	* Snakes no longer decide speed up time.
 Games now do
 * Update 1.3
-	* New Game : poison game - poison blocks spawn and must be avoided. score based on number of spawns
+	* New Game: poison game - poison blocks spawn and must be avoided. score based on number of spawns
+* Update 1.4
+	* New Snake: time snake - grows every certain amount of update loops